joshuacolvin/joshuacolvin.net/content/blog/angular-conditional-attributes/index.md

 ---
-title: Conditionally adding attributes in Angular
+title: How to Conditionally Add Attributes in Angular
 date: '2021-09-06'
+tags: ['angular']
 ---

 There are often times in Angular when you want to add an HTML attribute to an element but only if some condition is `true`.
+In this post, I will show you how to conditionally add an attribute using Angular.

 ## Anti-pattern approach